kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 ### Installing clusterawsadm

-`clusterawsadm`, is a helper utlity that users might choose to use to quickly setup prerequisites.
+`clusterawsadm`, is a helper utlity to quickly setup prerequisites.

 > NOTE: This command requires to have a working AWS environment.